microsoft/FishStore/tutorial.md

 - `fishstore::device::FileSystemDisk<class handler_t, uint64_t size>` will persist all data to a folder in the file system.
 Template argument `handler_t` indicates what I/O handler FishStore uses: we currently support a queue I/O handler for Linux/Windows, and a threadPool I/O handler for Windows.
 Tempalte argument `size` is the number of bytes FishStore will bundled in each log file.

 `adapter_t` specifies which parser adapter FishStore will use.
 A parser adapter helps FishStore work with a specific parser so as to parse raw input text to fields.
-For more details about how to implement a parser adapter, please refer to [this document](src/adapters//README.md).
+For more details about how to implement a parser adapter, please refer to [this document](src/adapters/README.md).

+**In our current implementation, we provide a parser adapter based on [simdjson](https://github.com/lemire/simdjson) to handle general JSON ingestion.
+However, it is not perfect.
+We list known limitations [here](src/adapters/README.md#Example)**

 Below is an example for constructing a FishStore instance: